Caverns, Waterfalls, National Parks: The Most Beautiful Places to Visit in Tennessee

-Tucked in the foothills of the Smoky Mountains, The Lost Sea is the nation’s largest underground lake at almost 5 acres.
-Beautiful subterranean features such as stalactites, stalagmites and delicate crystal anthodites are visible as part of glass-bottom boat tours called the Lost Sea Adventure, a great way to get cool for an hour or so on a hot summer day.
+Tucked in the foothills of the Smoky Mountains, The Lost Sea is the nation’s largest underground lake at almost five acres.
+Beautiful subterranean features such as stalactites, stalagmites, and delicate crystal anthodites are visible as part of glass-bottom boat tours called the Lost Sea Adventure, a great way to get cool for an hour or so on a hot summer day.
 Wild cave tours are also available for more intrepid spelunkers who want to go even deeper into the cavern.